google/go-github/CONTRIBUTING.md

 therefore checked without any extra annotation, and coverage grows as pointer bodies are converted to by-value ones.

+A run ends with a summary of the state of the tree rather than of the run, so that a maintainer reads what there is to do rather than what happened: how many of the methods that take a struct request body were checked, what was not checked and why (bodies passed by pointer, and operations that the pinned revision does not document), and what the findings are, counting the ones that `exceptions.txt` grandfathers alongside the new ones.
+It also reports what `-fix` can do about them, including the repairs that the exceptions file is holding back, and the errors that no mechanical repair settles.
+A body that is not a struct has no fields for a schema check to apply to, so it is left out of those counts and named by `-verbose` instead.

 Its flags are:

 - `-fix` repairs the findings that can be repaired mechanically: adding or